leoforney/leoforney/README.md

 I like developing cool, well written software that helps others.
 Learning new things is my passion and I like to dip my toes in the water in various different aspects of computing.

 Born in a suburb of Chicago, IL.
-Currently living in Des Moines, IA working for [Quality Consulting Inc](https://www.qci.com/).
+Currently living in Chicago, IL working for [Quality Consulting Inc](https://www.qci.com/).

 Check out my [website](https://leoforney.me/) for more details on some specific projects!